Landeryou05/CVAnalyser/README.md

 Dependencies
 ------------
 This project uses **Stanford CoreNLP** for Natural Language Processing (NLP).
+This project also uses **Apache Tika** for converting text in a range of documents, such as PDF, DOCX, etc to a string format.
 The required dependencies have been included in `pom.xml`.

 To ensure all dependencies are correctly installed, run: